MRezaAslani/TESA-MATLAB/README.md

 ```
 Time-Domain Enhanced Spectrogram Alignment Based on Adam Optimization
 Authors: M. R. Aslani, A. Nouri, et al.
-Submitted to IEEE Transactions, 2025.
+Submitted to the Scientific Reports journal, 2025.
 ```

 Or use the BibTeX entry: